Bug10101/Shrikant/README.md

 ### Achievements:

-- Successfully conducted penetration tests on [number] web applications, identifying and mitigating critical security risks.
+- Successfully conducted penetration tests on web applications, identifying and mitigating critical security risks.
 Developed customized testing methodologies tailored to the unique requirements of clients, resulting in improved detection of vulnerabilities and enhanced security posture.
 Received commendation from clients for delivering thorough and actionable penetration testing reports, facilitating informed decision-making and risk mitigation efforts.
 My dedication to continuous learning and staying updated on emerging security threats allows me to provide effective and reliable security solutions to safeguard clients' digital assets against evolving cyber threats.